precice/tutorials/oscillator/README.md

 This tutorial is only available in Python.
 You need to have preCICE and the Python bindings installed on your system.

 - *Python*: An example solver using the preCICE [Python bindings](https://www.precice.org/installation-bindings-python.html).
 This solver also depends on the Python libraries `numpy`, which you can get from your system package manager or with `pip3 install --user <package>`.
+Using the option `-ts` allows to pick the time stepping scheme being used.
+Available choices are Newmark beta, generalized alpha, explicit Runge Kutta 4, and implicit RadauIIA.

 ## Running the Simulation